Financial Aid Code of Conduct

 - The University will not assign a borrower’s loan to a particular lender or refuse or delay certification of a loan based on a borrower’s selection of a lender or servicer.

-- The University will not request or accept from any lender an offer for student loan funds, including funds for an opportunity pool loan, in exchange for a promise of a certain number of loans or a specified loan volume.
+- The University will not request or accept from any lender an offer for student loan funds, including funds for an opportunity pool loan, in exchange for a promise of a certain number of loans, a specified loan volume or a preferred lender arrangement.

 - The University will not allow employees of student loan companies to staff its Financial Assistance office or other financial aid offices or to answer student or parent calls.